rohitkotanc/rkotans3/ns-3.38/README.md

 # 12. <mark>two-car-client-server-mobility.cc</mark>

-### <ins>Description</ins>: *This scenario consists of two car nodes:  SMARTPHONE_VALUE, ROUTER_VALUE and SERVER_VALUE.
-Using the constant velocity mobility model, the two nodes  move away at a constant speed.
+### <ins>Description</ins>: *This scenario consists of two car nodes (CAR_VALUE).
+Using the constant velocity mobility model, the two nodes move away from each other side to side at a constant speed.
 The client graph (UDP Echo Client Throughput) shows the communication (time vs bytes/sec) of one car and the server graph (UDP Echo Server Throughput) represents the other car.*

 ![](two-car-client-server-mobility.gif)